• Skip to primary navigation

 When I was growing up in Socialist Czechoslovakia at the beginning of the eighties, stores were closed at weekends.
 We did the main shopping on Fridays, and we finished the rest of the food supplies on Sundays.

-We usually ate topinky on Sunday, to reuse the stale wheat-rye bread we still had.
+We usually ate Topinky on Sunday, to reuse the stale wheat-rye bread we still had.

-My mom also fried sausage with some bell peppers and tomatoes, added eggs, and you had a great topinka topping!
+My mom also fried sausage with some bell peppers and tomatoes, added eggs, and you had a great Topinka topping!

 What Is Topinka Pan-Fried Bread?

-Topinka is a slice of stale bread fried on both sides in a hot pan with a generous amount of oil.
+Topinka is a slice of stale Czech rye bread fried on both sides in a hot pan with a generous amount of oil.
 Fried topinka bread is then rubbed with a peeled clove of garlic and sprinkled with salt to taste.

 Eat topinka bread alone, as a side dish, or as a beer appetizer in Czech pubs and bars.